zombocom/rack-timeout/README.markdown

 *   `id`: a unique ID per request.
 Either `Heroku-Request-ID`, `X-Request-ID`, or a random ID generated internally.

-*   `age`: time in seconds since `X-Request-Start` when the request is first seen by Rack::Timeout.
+*   `wait`: time in seconds since `X-Request-Start` when the request is first seen by Rack::Timeout.
     Only set if `X-Request-Start` is present.

 *   `timeout`: timeout to be used, in seconds.
 Generally `Rack::Timeout.timeout`, unless